-There a SeaLife center aquarium down by the marina, the Selwo Marina dolphins park a bit further down the coast.
+There is a SeaLife Center aquarium down by the marina, and the Selwo Marina dolphins park a bit further down the coast.
 A cable car trip up the mountain offers spectacular views of the Costa del Sol.
-Benalmadena also has the Tivoli World theme park, a bio park, a zoo and two aqua parks.
-The area also has a open-top Hop-on Hop-off bus tour.
+Benalmadena also has the Tivoli World theme park, a bio park, a zoo, and two aqua parks.
+The area also has an open-top Hop-on Hop-off bus tour.

 Benalmadena or Torremolinos: food & nightlife

 The promenade between Benalmadena to Torremolinos offers beautiful scenery and a multitude of cafes and bars to relax in.

 The Carihuela area is famous for both its beach and cuisine, especially seafood.
 The restaurants in this area range from high-end to budget.
 The Marina in Benalmadena is a popular hangout or younger couples.
 Near the marina is where the partying concentrates.

 People on the Costa del Sol (and in Spain) don’t really go out until 10 pm.
 After dinner time, the beach bars of Torremolinos, the marina, and the 24-hour square area in Benalmadena all come alive with music and shows after midnight until morning.

 The Torremolinos town uphill from the beach has some good cafes and bars in San Miguel Square near the train station, as well as some excellent places for dining.
 The best tapas places are found in the town center, where Spanish families stroll in the evening.
 Street artists and shows are not allowed in the center to preserve peace for the residents.